gcallah/MiscWriting/Ideology/DontAsk.md

 response to a seemingly simple question.
 His starting point is his characterization of ideologies as constructions of "dream worlds."
 By that he meant that the ideologue builds an imaginary world that functions as they wish the real world would.
-For instance, a communist imagines a world in which people are entirely altruistic, need no motivation to work besides their desire to benefit their comrades, and has no attachment to the things they produce.
+For instance, a communist imagines a world in which people are entirely altruistic, need no motivation to work besides their desire to benefit their comrades, and have no attachment to the things they produce.
 This dream may describe the Kingdom of Heaven or a world entirely populated by Christian or Buddhist saints, but fails badly in matching up to the world we actually find ourselves living in.